The Dark Side Of Legalization: Pets And Marijuana Poisoning

 Marijuana, Edibles, And Pet Deaths

-Despite Marijuana being considered toxic to dogs, cats, and horses according to ASPCA, the rate of animal deaths from Marijuana are rare.
+Despite marijuana being considered toxic to dogs, cats, and horses according to ASPCA, the rate of animal deaths from marijuana are rare.
 Some of these cases included animals who accidentally ate edibles or plant material while on walks.
-Other cases of Marijuana exposure and toxicity by owners to pets have occurred through animals ingesting edibles found in the home.
-For example, there were 2 recent incidents of dogs dying from Marijuana intoxication.
-Both of these cases included dogs eating edibles, with a very high content of butter-infused Marijuana.
+Other cases of marijuana exposure and toxicity by owners to pets have occurred through animals ingesting edibles found in the home.
+For example, there were two recent incidents of dogs dying from marijuana intoxication.
+Both of these cases included dogs eating edibles, with a very high content of butter-infused marijuana.

 Is Pet Marijuana Poisoning Accidental Or Intentional?